gnzlbg/bitintr/readme.md

 - `platform_intrinsics` for using the bitwise manipulation intrinsics, and
 - `u128` support for _efficient_ 64bit multiplication.

+## License

+Licensed under the [MIT license][license].

+## Contribution

+Yes please!
+Just note that all contributions shall be licensed as above without any additional terms or conditions.

 <!-- Links -->
 [travis-shield]: https://img.shields.io/travis/gnzlbg/bitintr.svg?style=flat-square
 [travis]: https://travis-ci.org/gnzlbg/bitintr